9.1 General context

 Policy on sustainable development aims at horizontal solidarity with regard to poor people and a vertical solidarity between the present and future generations.
 It includes policies in the domains of environmental, economic, social and democratic issues (Le Gouvernement du Grand-Duché du Luxembourg, 2019).

 There are only few and no current data available on trends and developments in young people's interest or participation in global issues.

-The report 'Sustainable Development from the Perspective of Young People' (Nachhaltige Entwicklung aus der Sicht von Jugendlichen; Faber & Boll, 2010), prepared and published by researchers from the University of Luxembourg, presents the results of the only comprehensive study for Luxembourg on motivation, knowledge, competences and behaviour of young people in the domain of sustainable development.
+The report 'Sustainable Development from the Perspective of Young People' (Nachhaltige Entwicklung aus der Sicht von Jugendlichen; Faber & Boll, 2010), prepared and published by researchers from the University of Luxembourg, presents the results of a comprehensive study for Luxembourg on motivation, knowledge, competences and behaviour of young people in the domain of sustainable development.

 A more recent study on Luxembourgish pupils in secondary education shows, that sustainability is a relevant issue for them (Rohles & Backes, 2021).
 The interest in ecological issues is relatively high among pupils, followed by social and political issues.
 With regard to interest in sustainability and also sustainable behaviours, the results of the study corroborate the results of the Faber and Boll (2010) report.
 Further research on the European level investigates on young people's opinions about global issues more generally (for instance Eurobarometer).
 The explanations of the following articles will mainly be based on the results of three studies.